microsoft/macos-cookbook/README.md

 This cookbook provides:
 - Resources for configuring and provisioning macOS.
-- Simple recipes for common uses of said recipes
+- Recipes for common uses of the macos-cookbook recources.

 ### Platforms